The year was 1988.

 They don’t know what questions to ask.

-And they don’t know how to assess the “truthfulness” of the responses they receive.
+And they don’t know how to assess the “truthfulness” of the responses they receive from dry cleaners in response to their questions.

 He determined that, apart from soliciting your preference for “starch or no starch, on hangers or folded”, cleaners hate catering to the many personal (and, yes, sometimes idiosyncratic) preferences of their clients.